timsmsmsm/btrack_bo/README.md

-# Automated Parameter Tuning for BTrack
+# Automated Parameter Tuning for btrack

 ## Description
-This project implements automated parameter tuning for BTrack cell tracking software using Optuna.
+This project implements automated parameter tuning for btrack cell tracking software using Optuna.
 Additionally, we have developed a tree visualization tool to visualize your ground truth and predicted lineage trees with your optimized parameters.

 ## Installation
 To install the necessary dependencies, run the following commands in your Python environment: